sibradzic/amdgpu-clocks/README.md

 `power_dpm_force_performance_level` of a card (which can be `auto`, `low`, `high`, `manual`, etc).

-Here is an example how custom power state definition file may look like:
+Here is an example how custom power state file may look like for Polaris cards:

     $ cat /etc/default/amdgpu-custom-states.card0
     # Set custom GPU states 6 & 7: